About us

 Mariia Rusanova

-Mariia received her Bachelor's and Master's degrees in architecture and urbanism from KhNUCEA, Ukraine.
+Mariia received her Bachelor’s and Master’s degrees in architecture and urbanism from KhNUCEA, Ukraine.
 She is currently writing her PhD on the preservation and popularization of the largest Avant-garde architecture heritage site in Kharkiv.
 She is the author of dozens of articles and theses and a participant of All-Ukrainian research projects.
+Before coming to the UK she had 5+ years of industry and teaching experience.